the-events-calendar/event-tickets/readme.txt

 = [5.0.1] 2020-08-31 =

-* Fix - Prevent the RSVP provider class from interfering with the Attendee Registration modal flow in regards to a ticket's real provider.
+* Fix - Prevent the Attendee Registration modal from incorrectly setting RSVP as the provider class.
 [TBD]

 = [5.0.0] 2020-08-26 =